Pamirbek/Web-Application-for-Finals/readme.md

 ![no digits](imgs/no%20digits.png)<br /><br />
 And you can add students.
 Image below shows us already added students and how to add them<br /><br />
 ![no digits](imgs/adding%20a%20student.png)<br /><br />
-The team members are Pamirbek Almazbekov and Aisuluu Arstanbaeva